GENERAL INFORMATION VPA

-- You must be proactive and know your program requirements, request and attend advising appointments, and attend classes.
+- Be proactive and know your program requirements, request and attend advising appointments, and attend classes.

-Deadlines for the current year are always published in the current Academic Calendar on the Registrar’s website.
+Deadlines for the current year are always published in the Academic Calendar on the Registrar’s website.

-The VPA Office of Undergraduate Student Success is located in room 200 of Crouse College.
+The VPA Office of Student Success (OSS) is located in room 200 of Crouse College.
 Please let us know if we can be of assistance to you at any time during your undergraduate career.
 Our primary mode of communication with you will be through your syr.edu email address.
-We will also send messages through the VPA Undergraduate listserv to remind you of important announcements and deadlines, internship opportunities, career development information, and other items that may be of interest.
+We will also send messages through the VPA Undergraduate Listserv to remind you of important announcements and deadlines, internship opportunities, career development information, and other items that may be of interest.

 We are here to help you make the most of your experiences at Syracuse and look forward to meeting you.